SAP-samples/teched2022-XP261/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/02_01_0010.png)

-## Exercise 2.2 Sub Exercise 2 Description
+## Exercise 2.2 SAP Cloud ALM Starting Page

 You can close the information banner, if there is one.

 2. Click here.
 <br>![](/exercises/ex2/images/02_02_0010.png)

-## Exercise 2.3 Sub Exercise 2 Description
+## Exercise 2.3 Open Landscape Management

 You will now see the SAP Cloud ALM Launchpad.
 Click on “Administration” → “Landscape Management”